godcong/ipfs-plugin-build/README.md

 ## Install

-The canonical download instructions for IPFS are over at: https://docs.ipfs.io/introduction/install/.
+The canonical download instructions for IPFS are over at: https://docs.ipfs.io/guides/guides/install/.
 It is **highly suggested** you follow those instructions if you are not interested in working on IPFS development.

 ### System Requirements

 IPFS can run on most Linux, macOS, and Windows systems.
-We recommend running it on a machine with at least 2 GB of RAM (it’ll do fine with only one CPU core), but it should run fine with as little as 1 GB of RAM.
+We recommend running it on a machine with at least 2 GB of RAM and 2 CPU cores (go-ipfs is highly parallel).
 On systems with less memory, it may not be completely stable.

+If your system is resource constrained, we recommend:

+1. Installing OpenSSL and rebuilding go-ipfs manually with `make build GOFLAGS=-tags=openssl`.
+See the [download and compile](#download-and-compile-ipfs) section for more information on compiling go-ipfs.
+2. Initializing your daemon with `ipfs init --profile=lowpower`

 ### Install prebuilt packages